This post may contain affiliate links. Please see my disclosure policy.

 - Repeat the rolling process with the second disc of dough, rolling out to just under a 1/4-inch thickness.
 Use a pastry wheel or sharp knife to cut dough into 1 1/2-inch strips for the lattice top.
 Chill the strips for 10 minutes.

-- Place a rimmed baking sheet lined with foil in the oven and preheat to 375°F. Brush lattice lightly with heavy cream and sprinkle with sugar.
+- Place a rimmed baking sheet lined with aluminum foil in the oven and preheat to 375°F. Brush lattice lightly with heavy cream and sprinkle with sugar.

-- Bake pie: Place pie on pre-heated baking sheet and bake at 375°F for 20 minutes.
+- Bake pie: Place pie dish on pre-heated baking sheet and bake at 375°F for 20 minutes.
 After 20 minutes, reduce heat to 350°F and continue baking another 40-50 minutes (for a total baking time of 60-70 minutes), until crust is golden and fruit juices are bubbling slowly at the center of the pie.
 If pie is fully frozen, baking time may be up to 90-100 minutes.
 Check pie partway through – if crust is browning too quickly, shield edges or top with foil for remaining baking time.

 - Cool pie on a wire rack for at least 4 hours before serving (filling thickens as it cools).
 Once pie is cut, store leftovers in the refrigerator.